Refinances, Renewals & Transfers

 Refinance Refinances are when you decide to access the equity in your home.
 When your home rises in value, say $400,000 in 2016 to $500,000 in 2021, you can request your current lender, or a new lender, to pay you a portion of that increase in cash and they will in turn add that same portion to your mortgage for you to pay back- with interest.

-There are many reasons to refinance, for home repairs, purchasing second properties, financial assistance with other outstanding loans, to have access to cash for larger purchases.
+s to refinance, for home repairs, purchasing second properties, financial assistance with other outstanding loans, to have access to cash for larger purchases.
 It is only a refinance when you change the amount of your mortgage and borrow against the equity you have in your home.

 Renewal Renewals are quite straight forward.
 At the end of your mortgage term, your lender will offer you a renewal letter stating the remaining balance on your mortgage, what the remaining amortization is, and what interest rate options they can offer you.